 The Athena SWAN Charter recognises and celebrates good employment practice for women working in science, technology, engineering, maths and medicine (STEMM); and from arts, humanities, social sciences, business and law (AHSSBL), in professional and support roles, and for trans staff and students; in higher education and research.
-The University joined the Athena SWAN charter in 2009 and was recognised with an Institutional Bronze awar in 2010.
+The University joined the Athena SWAN charter in 2009 and was recognised with an Institutional Silver award in 2016.

 On this webpage you will find information about the Athena SWAN project across the University.
 Questions email firstname.lastname@example.org.